danaugrs/legitjs/README.md

 ## Usage

-Legit.js allows you to create schemas and then use them to validate data.
+Legit.js allows you to create schemas and use them to validate data.

 There are two alternative usages:
 - `schema.test(data)`